bitovi/ylem/docs/react-view-model.md

 Every instance of the returned **container component** will generate an instance of `ViewModel` and provide it as `props` to the connected component.

 The **ViewModel** instance will be initialized with the `props` passed into the Container Component.
-Whenever the container component will receive new `props`, the `props` object is passed to the viewModels `.set()` method, which may in turn cause an observable change event, which will re-run the observed render process and provide the child component new props, which may cause a new render.
+Whenever the container component receives new `props`, the `props` object is passed to the viewModel’s `.set()` method, which may in turn cause an observable change event, which will re-run the observed render process and provide the child component new props, which may cause a new render.